adamsilver/fdpb/09-an-expense-form.md

 ## Add another

-This pattern consists of one form, on one page, submitted in single step.
+This pattern consists of one form, on one page, submitted in one step.
 It works by using Javascript to create extra items instantaneously.
-This is particularly useful for high confidence users who need to perform the task often.
+This is particularly useful for high confidence users who need to perform the task frequently.

 ### How it might look